 So I pushed myself, yet again, and tried to ignore the brevity of the fact, that I soon would no longer occupy space with them.
 Soon, I’d no longer be a part of their family.
 I’d not be working in their garden or helping them buy their groceries, or sharing their dinner table.
 As very soon, I’d be on the road again, continuing my European leather tramp.

 And to only look strong – as I waved the final goodbye, to each one of them, individually – I numbed myself to a degree that they felt that I never cared about them.
-But as always, I now wish that I could make use of the time and had told them how much I loved them, how much I’ll miss them, and how much they mean to me.
+But as always, I now wish that I could make use of the time and have told them how much I loved them, how much I’ll miss them, and how much they mean to me.
 But I couldn’t.
 I couldn’t breathe that infinite void.
 And I hope they understood that I was only struggling to let go.
 I hope they understood that it was not goodbye I wanted to say, it was I’ll see you later.

 My heart now swells with them behind trapped inside whom I will meet later through a certain song, a wafting smell, or a secret joke.